davidgonzalez95/Azure_Project_03_End-to-End-Data-Engineering_NetflixContent/README.md

 ## Project Description

-<p align="justify">This project focuses on building a comprehensive, <b>end-to-end Azure Data Engineering solution</b> that seamlessly integrates data ingestion, transformation, and analytics.
-It is designed to follow the principles of the <b>Medallion Architecture</b>, ensuring a structured and scalable approach to data processing.
+<p align="justify">This project focuses on building a comprehensive, <b>end-to-end Azure Data Engineering solution</b> that seamlessly <b>integrates streaming and batch data ingestion, transformation, and analytics</b>.
+It follows the principles of the <b>Medallion Architecture</b>, ensuring a <b>structured and scalable approach</b> to data processing.
 By implementing this architecture, the solution facilitates an efficient and organized data flow, transitioning from raw ingestion to progressively refined and enriched datasets.
-These optimized datasets will ultimately support advanced analytics and reporting, enabling stakeholders to derive meaningful insights and make data-driven decisions with confidence.
+These optimized datasets will ultimately support <b>real-time and batch analytics</b>, enabling stakeholders to derive meaningful insights and make <b>data-driven decisions with confidence</b>.
 </p>

 ## Technical Components <a name="technical-components"></a>

  - **GitHub:** Data source.
  - **Azure Data Lake:** Centralized storage for transformed data.
- - **Azure Data Factory (ADF):** Data integration and orchestration platform.
+ - **Azure Data Factory (ADF):** Data ingestion.
- - **Databricks:** Data transformation.
+ - **Databricks with Delta Live Tables:** Data transformation with **scalable processing** capabilities, enabling **real-time data processing** and automatic management of both **batch and streaming workloads** through Delta Live Tables.
- - **Azure Synapse Analytics:** Data analysis.
+ - **Azure Synapse Analytics:** Data warehouse.
  - **Power BI:** Visualization and reporting.

 ## Data Architecture <a name="data-architecture"></a>